proeung/putra/_work/merative.md

 nextUrl: "/work/whyy"
 ---

+### Technical Project Management

 In addition to technical leadership, I played a key role in streamlining our project management process by efficiently triaging requests from marketers and facilitating sprint planning through the JIRA board.
-I also actively contributed to the transition by coding day-to-day tasks, ensuring the successful migration to AEM Franklin.
+I also actively contributed to the transition by coding day-to-day tasks, ensuring the successful migration to AEM Franklin as well managed offshore contractors to implement coding standards.

 ### Email Marketing Templates

-Beyond the Merative.com project, I had the opportunity to elevate our Email Marketing Newsletters by creating new modules within Marketo.
-These modules empower marketers to craft diverse layouts for newsletters and email marketing materials related to our events and Super-Six products.
+In addition to my involvement in the Merative.com project, I took the initiative to enhance our Email Marketing Newsletters.
+This involved creating 12+ new modules within Marketo, enabling marketers to design a variety of layouts adhering to the Merative Design System.
+These modules were specifically designed for crafting newsletters and email marketing materials related to our events and Super-Six products, providing greater flexibility and efficiency in our marketing efforts.

-### Summary
+### Summary of Role

 - Successfully migrated Landing, PDF Viewers, Thought Leadership, Products, Support, and other pages from AEM Sites to AEM Franklin.
 - Enabled marketers to efficiently edit and update content with reduced deployment time.